 An uploaded notebook on Jovian.ml can be reproduced in any other machine.
 Following are the steps involved to reproduce a notebook.

 Click on the

-Clonebutton, which copies the clone cli command (along with the notebook_id) to the clipboard.
+Clonebutton, to copy the notebook’s clone command to the clipboard.

 Paste the command in the terminal, in the directory where you want to clone the notebook project and then run the command.